Jan Hajek (mathematician)

 Jan Hajek is a Czech scientist and mathematician, living in the Netherlands.
 He participated in the creation of the TCP/IP protocol.
 He also created 'Approver', "which was probably the first tool for the automated verification of concurrent systems".

-Hajek is best known for his work Probabilistic causation indicated by relative risk, attributable risk and by formulas of I.J.
+Hajek is best known for his work on probabilistic causation indicated by relative risk, attributable risk and by formulas of I.J.
 Good, Kemeny, Popper, Sheps/Cheng, Pearl and Google's Brin, for data mining, epidemiology, evidence-based medicine, economy, investments or Causal INSIGHTS INSIDE for data mining to fight data tsunami and confounding.